Sant'Anastasia al Palatino

-Sant'Anastasia is a minor basilica and titular church for cardinal-priests in Rome, Italy owned by the Syro-Malabar Catholic Church.
+Sant'Anastasia is a minor basilica and titular church for cardinal-priests in Rome, Italy managed by the Syro-Malabar Catholic Church.

 Basilica

 Sant'Anastasia was built in the late 3rd century - early 4th century, possibly by a Roman woman named Anastasia.
 The church is listed under the titulus Anastasiae in the acts of the 499 synod.
 Later the church was entitled to the martyr with the same name, Anastasia of Sirmium.
 Melchiorri in his 19th century guide of Rome, mentions a Roman matron by the name of Apollonia founded the church.

 The church was restored several times: Pope Damasus I (366-383), Pope Hilarius (461-468), Pope John VII (705-707), Pope Leo III (795-816), Pope Gregory IV (827-844), Pope Innocent III (1201), and Pope Sixtus IV (1471).
 The current church dates to a restoration in 1636 commissioned by Pope Urban VIII from Luigi Arrigucci.
 This restoration repaired the collapsed portico and facade.
 Architect Carlo Gimach restored the church between 1721 and 1722.
 In 1817, under Pope Pius VII, another refurbishment took place.

 Traditionally, the basilica was the home parish of St Jerome, who celebrated Mass here.
 The saint is depicted over the altar, by Domenichino.

 Pope Francis granted the church to the Syro Malabar Church in July 2020.